 DO NOT operate a lift truck that needs repairs.
 Report the need for repairs immediately.
 If repair is necessary, put a DO NOT OPERATE tag in the operator's area.
-Disconnect the battery connector.
+In a non-hazardous area Disconnect the battery connector.

 DO NOT work under a raised carriage.
 Lower the carriage or use a chain to prevent the carriage and the inner or intermediate weldments from lowering when doing maintenance.
 Make sure that the moving parts are attached to parts that cannot move.